-The Android Device Manager will keep track of any phone or tablet you’ve linked to your Google account.
-It’s compatible with any device running Android 2.2 or later, and it works even if you don’t have location history turned on.
+The Android Device Manager will keep track of any phone or tablet you’ve linked to your account.
+It’s compatible with any device running Android 2.2 or later.
+It works even if you don’t have location history turned on.

-When you first get your phone, head over to the Android Device Manager page to ensure that Lock and Erase are enabled.
-Google will send over a test message to your device to ensure that it works.
-Tap “Activate” to enable the remote wiping features.
+When you first get your phone, head to the Android Device Manager page to ensure that Lock and Erase are enabled.
+Google will send a test message to your device to ensure it works.
+Tap Activate to enable the remote wiping features.

-If you think the device might be buried under a pile of couch cushions, select Ring and the device will blare its ringtone for about five minutes.
+If your phone goes missing, head to the ADM site in the future.
+You can select any of the Android devices you have linked to your account.
+If you think the device is buried under a pile of couch cushions.
+Select Ring, and the device will blare its ringtone for about five minutes.
 When you find it, press the power button to stop it.

-Keep in mind that ADM won’t work with devices that are offline or powered off, so if a thief puts your device in Airplane Mode or the battery dies out, you’re out of luck.
+Remember that ADM won’t work with offline or powered-off devices.
+So if a thief puts your device in Airplane Mode or the battery dies out, you’re out of luck.